Along Came a Spider (2001): Is the Movie Inspired by Real Life?

 Naturally, Cross is drawn back into the perpetual cat-and-mouse game between the police and criminals by the abductor himself, whose sole reason for taking the young girl is a twisted pursuit of fame.
 Cross teams up with Secret Service agent Jezzie Flannigan (Monica Potter), who was part of the security detail for the girl and seemingly feels responsible for the kidnapping, to find her before it’s too late.
-If the realistic characters and the true-crime setting of ‘Along Came a Spider’ have made you wonder whether the show is based on real-life events, we have the answers for you.
+If the realistic characters and the true-crime setting of ‘Along Came a Spider’ have made you wonder whether the show is inspired by a true story, we have the answers for you.

 No, ‘Along Came a Spider’ is not based on a true story.
 Screenwriter Marc Moss adapted the 1993 namesake novel by bestselling author James Patterson.
-Like ‘Kiss the Girl’ before it, the 2001 mystery-thriller film revolves around the exploits of Alex Cross, who uses his brilliant deductive reasoning along with his psychology background to solve crimes.
+Like ‘Kiss the Girl’ before it, the 2001 mystery-thriller film revolves around the exploits of Alex Cross, who uses his brilliant deductive reasoning and his psychology background to solve crimes.
 The novel ‘Along Came a Spider’ is actually the first Alex Cross book that Patterson published.
 Since then, the series has found a large readership.
-Several books belonging to it have been featured on the New York Times Bestseller list for multiple weeks in a row.
+Several books belonging to it have been featured on the New York Times Bestseller list for multiple weeks.

-When Moss wrote the script, he introduced certain changes that have been controversial.
+When Moss wrote the script, he introduced certain controversial changes.
 He not only omitted the part about the kidnapper Gary Soneji or the Spider having dissociative identity disorder but also completely left out the subplot about his family.
 In fact, unlike the source material, the film never really delves deep into its antagonist’s character.
 The childhood abuse that caused his DID doesn’t get a mention; neither does his attempt to kill Cross and his family.
 Furthermore, the film wraps that part of the story neatly by showing Soneji’s death.
 However, in the book, he lives and gets sent to a mental health facility.
 In time, he becomes one of Cross’ worst adversaries.

 Another key element absent from the film is the romance between Cross and Flannigan.
 In the movie, he is married to a woman named Vicki.
 The movie also differs in its portrayal of Flannigan’s ultimate fate.
 While it shows that she gets gunned down by Cross, the book depicts her being executed by lethal injection.
 Moss also changed Maggie’s name to Megan and her classmate Michael Goldberg’s name to Dimitri Starodubov.
 Unlike in the film, they are taken together by Soneji in the book.
 It takes much longer for Cross and others to recover Maggie in the book than it does for them in the film.
 Almost two years after her kidnapping, she is found living with a Bolivian family around the Andes Mountains.